 Now, this is crucial!

-Breathing mainly refreshes air in our lungs.
-But, at the end of passive expiration, our lungs do not exhale entire volume and hold back about 2.5 liters of air, which is called the ‘functional residual capacity’ (FRC).
+Breathing mainly refreshes the air in our lungs.
+But, at the end of passive expiration, our lungs do not exhale the entire volume and hold back about 2.5 liters of air, which is the ‘functional residual capacity’.
 So, in essence, when we breathe, we inhale only about 350 ml of fresh air that mixes with the pre-existing FRC.

-Diaphragmatic breathing or ‘Deep belly breathing’ engages your diaphragm and is considered deepest form of breathing.
-In deep belly breathing, a muscle located horizontally between the thoracic cavity and abdominal cavity is contracted and your abdomen expands instead of the lungs.
-It is most relaxed form of breathing and is considered a natural way of breathing in mammals.
-Diaphragmatic breathing enables you to breathe maximum amount of oxygen.
-Breathing right is crucial for long distance running because, the way you breathe will directly impact your performance.
+Diaphragmatic breathing or ‘Deep belly breathing’ engages your diaphragm and is considered to be the deeper breathing.
+In deep belly breathing, a muscle located horizontally between the thoracic cavity and abdominal cavity contracts, and the abdomen expands instead of the lungs.
+It is a comfortable form of breathing and is considered a natural way of breathing in mammals.
+Diaphragmatic breathing enables you to inhale more oxygen.
+Right breathing is crucial for long-distance running because the way you inhale will directly impact your performance.

 Breathing and foot strikes

-Another key factor that runners tend to ignore is the coordination of their foot and rhythm of their breath.
-Breathing and foot strike coordination plays a key role in optimizing your run.
+Another factor that runners tend to ignore is the coordination of their foot and rhythm of their breath.
+Breathing and foot strike coordination plays a crucial role in optimizing your run.

-There is no single winning formula for it, but we almost always practice some rhythmic breathing pattern while running.
+There is no single winning formula for it, as we almost always practice some rhythmic breathing pattern while running.
 This syncing of breathing and footstrikes is called Locomotor-Respiratory Coupling or LRC.
-Most runners tend to have an even number of foot strikes for each inhale and exhale.
-But there are no hard and fast rules and every runner will have different patterns that will work optimally for him or her.
-Only way to figure this pattern is through practice.
+Most runners tend to have an even number of foot strikes for each air inhale and exhale.
+But, there are no hard and fast rules and, every runner will have different patterns that will work optimally for him or her.
+The only way to figure this pattern is through practice.

-Some studies suggest that a 2:1 coupling ratio is most favoured.
+Some studies suggest that a 2:1 coupling ratio is most favored.
 That means for every two strides, you should take one breath.

-But do not let the idea of patterned breathing for enduring a longer run overwhelm you.
+But don’t let the idea of patterned breathing for enduring a longer run overwhelm you.

 Tips for breathing better

-Every new runner faces the same breathing issues and experiences almost the same struggles when they start.
+Every new runner faces the same breathing issues and experiences similar struggles when they start.

 It will take practice to control your breathing.
-Through practice you can modify your breathing patterns by altering the rhythm and the depth of your breaths.
+With practice, you can modify your breathing patterns by altering the rhythm and the depth of your breath.

 You can start by focusing on slow deep breathing while going on short walks and make a conscious effort to expand your belly while breathing.
 You should maintain an even breathing pattern and pay attention to the strides.
-You will be taking multiple strides with each inhale and exhale.
+You will be taking multiple strides with each inhales and exhales.

 Gradually, pick up the pace while you focus on maintaining the same even breathing patterns.
-This will warm up your lungs and give your diaphragm time to adjust to harder breathing later.
+It will warm up your lungs and give your diaphragm time to adjust to harder breathing later.

-Always maintain a good posture while running as a slumped posture can literally decrease your lung capacity.
+Learn a proper way to breathe and maintain a good posture while running as a slumped posture can decrease your lung capacity.
 You should hold your head up and run with a tall spine.
-A good runner’s posture should be upright and slightly tilted forward.
+Good running posture should be upright and slightly tilted forward.

 You can also influence your breathing positively by conscious breathing exercises that will help you recondition your respiratory patterns.